Pembroke Welsh Corgi: Temperament, Size, Care & Family Suitability

 Pembroke Welsh Corgi

 Pembrokes are very smart, sensitive dogs who love to please their owners.
-They are easy to train but need mental challenges as well as physical exercise.
+They are easy to train but need both mental and physical challenges.

-They were bred to work with humans, but also independently herding cattle from one location to another.
-They are fearless and able to work alone with humans.
+They were bred to work with humans and to herd cattle independently from one location to another.
+They are fearless and can work independently with humans.

-They are naturally active dogs that need that outlet for exercise on a daily basis.
+They are naturally active dogs that need an outlet for daily exercise.
 Otherwise, they tend to put on weight.

-Their big ears coupled with their distinctive bark makes them an excellent watchdog.
-They are not likely to sleep through any type of a novel event such as a visitor at your door.
+Their big ears, coupled with their distinctive bark, make them an excellent watchdog.
+They are unlikely to sleep through any novel event, such as a visitor at your door.

 They can be yappy and bark until taught to be quiet.
 A puppy who has developed their bark may try to practice and practice if human intervention does not teach them to stop.

-They are also wary of strangers which make them an excellent guard dog, although they are not known to attack the stranger at your door.
+They are also wary of strangers, which makes them excellent guard dogs, though they are not known to attack strangers at your door.

-Their “big dog bark” though can rattle even the most dog savvy visitors that might like to visit you.
+Their “big dog bark,” though, can rattle even the most dog-savvy visitors who might like to visit you.

 Grooming the Pembroke Welsh Corgi